manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-configure-network-env/intro-configure-network/intro-configure-network.md

 **About Oracle Net Manager**
 Oracle Net Manager provides configuration functionality for Oracle home on a local client or a server host.
 It offers built-in wizards and utilities to test connectivity, migrate data from one naming method to another, and create additional network components.

-### Listener control utilty
+### Listener Control utility

-The Listener control utility enables you to administer listeners.
+The Listener Control utility helps you to administer listeners.
+You can use the Listener Control utility commands to perform basic management functions on one or more listeners.

-While running listener commands, specify the listener name as an argument.
+If you have multiple listeners running, then specify the listener name along with the command at the Listener Control utility prompt.
- - If you omit the listener name in the command, then the listener set with the command `SET CURRENT_LISTENER` is used.
+ - If you omit the listener name in the command, then the utility uses the listener set with the command `SET CURRENT_LISTENER`.
- - If you have not set the listener with that command, then the command uses the default listener, `LISTENER`.
+ - If you have not set the listener with this command, then the command uses the default listener, `LISTENER`.

 When you administer a listener remotely, you can run all listener commands except `START`.
-However, listener control utility only starts the listener on the same system where the utility runs.
+The Listener Control utility can start the listener on the same system where the utility runs.

 Click the next lab to **Get started**.